 Develop YOUR Audience

 Bear in mind that you shouldn’t chase after someone else’s audience.
 It’s important to be authentic to yourself, so the photos you create are something you enjoy doing over and over.

 That doesn’t mean you can’t do more than one genre of photography, either.
 However, you want to keep an eye out to ensure that one genre doesn’t conflict with another – as we discuss in the episode.

 Ultimately, people buy the artist – not the art.
 That means that people are attracted to your unique vision and style.
 No one else can be who you are.
 So the objective is to be the best you can be.

 Pay attention to others if you want.
 Learn from their stye and technique.
 Then take the pieces you like and implement them in your own photographic work.

-For years, I've used the ColorMunki Photo as my color calibration tool.
-It's now called the i1Studio – a display, camera, scanner and printer profiling solution.
+I’ve used the ColorMunki Photo as my color calibration tool for years.
+It’s now called the Calibrate ColorChecker Display Plus – a display, camera, scanner, and printer profiling solution.

-By X-Rite, this is how you make sure that the color you see on your screen is correct, so your photos display properly on prints and look right when you upload them to photo sharing sites.
+By X-Rite, this is how you ensure that the color you see on your screen is correct, so your photos display correctly on prints and look right when you upload them to photo-sharing sites.

 If you want accurate colors, this is the best solution for you.
-I've used ColorMunki (now i1Studio) for years and highly recommend it.
+I’ve used ColorMunki (now Calibrate) for years and highly recommend it.